finos/fluxnova-feel-scala/docs/versioned_docs/version-1.10/reference/developer-guide/function-provider-spi.md

 </TabItem>
 <TabItem value="java">
-Using Java, create a sub-class of `org.finos.flowave.feel.spi.JavaFunctionProvider` instead.
+Using Java, create a sub-class of `org.finos.fluxnova.feel.spi.JavaFunctionProvider` instead.
 It is equal to the Scala one but uses more Java-like classes.

 ```java
 public class CustomJavaFunctionProvider extends JavaFunctionProvider